Welfare Reforms and Benefit Advice

 How you appeal a benefit decision depends on: the type of benefit you applied for and the date the decision was made

-- The Money Advice Service has a lot of help and information to help you with budgeting and planning for Universal Credit.
+Has a lot of help and information to help you with budgeting and planning for Universal Credit.

-a free, independent, confidential and impartial service.
+A free, independent, confidential and impartial service.
 They offer a range of services, supporting people, providing information / advice and directing people to the best source of help for their issue.

-- Worcestershire Advice Network website deliver advice and information services across the county.
+Deliver advice and information services across the county.
 Their services are free, independent, impartial and confidential.
 Worcestershire Advice Network is a partnership between; Five Worcestershire Citizen Advice bureaux as well as South Worcestershire DIAL and North Worcestershire DIAL who provide information and advice to disabled people and others on all aspects of living with a disability.

-- Shelter the housing and homelessness charity, give free independent advice and information on housing to help you understand your rights and options.
+The housing and homelessness charity, give free independent advice and information on housing to help you understand your rights and options.